T

 museum

-Home to thousands of works of art, including the Mona Lisa and Venus de Milo, the Louvre is one of the world's largest and most famous museums.
-Allocate ample time to explore its vast collections.
+Home to thousands of works of art, including the Mona Lisa and Venus de Milo.
+It's one of the world's largest and most visited museums.

 2. Midday